Throne: Modern period

 During the Russian Empire, the throne in St. George's Hall (the "Greater Throne Room") in the Winter Palace was regarded as the throne of Russia.
 It sits atop a seven-stepped dais with a proscenium arch above and the symbol of the imperial family behind (the two-headed eagle).
 Peter I's Room (the "Smaller Throne Room") is modest in comparison to the former.
 The throne was made for Empress Anna Ivanovna in London.
 There is also a throne in the Grand Throne Room of the Peterhof Palace.

 In some countries with a monarchy, thrones are still used and have important symbolic and ceremonial meaning.
 Among the most famous thrones still in usage are St Edward's Chair, on which the British monarch is crowned, and the thrones used by monarchs during the state opening of parliaments in the United Kingdom, the Netherlands, Canada, Australia, and Japan (see above) among others.

 Some republics use distinctive throne-like chairs in some state ceremonial.
-The president of Ireland sits on a former viceregal throne during his or her inauguration ceremony, while lords mayor and lords provost of many British and Irish cities often preside over local councils from throne-like chairs.
+The president of Ireland sits on a former viceregal throne during their inauguration ceremony, while lords mayor and lords provost of many British and Irish cities often preside over local councils from throne-like chairs.

-Owing to its symbolic nature, a toilet is often jokingly referred to as "a throne".
+A toilet is often jokingly referred to as "a throne" (namely, the "porcelain throne").